CCareaga/desubifier/README.md

 a mathematician is a device for turning coffee into theorems -> -209.259607393
 ```

-Typically, the algorithm will run multiple times, only displaying it's new highest result.
-If the a higher result is not found after 100 tries the program will ask if you want to try again.
+Typically, the algorithm will run multiple times, only displaying its new highest result.
+If the higher result is not found after 100 attempts the program will ask if you want to try again.

 ### Resources
 ---